 The Secretary of State1 has power to give directions to the Civil Aviation Authority ('CAA')2 imposing duties or conferring powers (or both) on it with regard to air navigation3, and may give directions indicating considerations to which the CAA is to have particular regard in deciding whether and how to exercise its functions under Part I of the Transport Act 20004.

-The Secretary of State may also, after consultation with the CAA, give it directions of a general character as to the performance of its functions in the interests of national security
+The Secretary of State may also, after consultation with the CAA, give it directions of a general character as to the performance of its functions

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.